ykim18mica/mica-gd220/lectures/w7-assignments.md

   - [Don't Fear the Internet - Layout](https://vimeo.com/137320138)
   - [Learn Layout](http://learnlayout.com/) - page 1 to 8. multiple languages available.

-## Project: Interactive Poster design
+## Project: Interactive Type Poster design
 - Create a mockup for your poster using the template file: download [PSD](../files/web-poster-mockup-template.psd), [AI](../files/web-poster-mockup-template.ai)
 - Although you will only present the mockup design next week, do follow other steps such as researching, mood boards, sketching, etc.
 - You can make the design as long as you want.
 Just extend the size.